amit15iitb/Ridge-Regression-Using-the-linear-regression-technique-./README.md

 Exploratory data analysis and visualizations weren't performed as the goal was not to achieve high accuracy in predictions, but to build an algorithm from scratch and achieve comparable performance to built-in modules from sci-kit learn so as to test the correctness of the algorithm built from scratch.

-The data set used is the Boston Housing data set from UCI Repository.
+The data set used is Brazil Data set for traffic estimation data set from UCI Repository.